 Read about Norwegian Airlines

 You can get here by express bus from Bergen, Trondheim or Oslo.
 You can also go by train to Åndalsnes, and by bus from Åndalsnes to Ålesund.

 For hundreds of years, the town has been a trading centre for the region, and still is. Ålesund has also become an important centre for the maritime cluster of shipping, maritime industry and nautical education.

 Ålesund has "sister-town" relations to

-The ship is headed north along the coast, and the main reason for many passenger at this time of the year is to see the Nordic Light, the Aurora Borealis.
+The main reason for cruise passengers travelling this time of the year is to see the Nordic Light, the Aurora Borealis.